facebook How to Get a Medical MJ Card in Massachusetts | Marijuana Doctors Massachusetts

 Cities and towns can pass ordinances allowing sites for public consumption.
 Check with your local government to find communal use sites in your area.
 Landlords and employers can ban marijuana use on their premises.
 Even if you have a marijuana registration card, you are still subject to private businesses and property owners’ policies.

-Massachusetts Cannabis OUI Laws
+Massachusetts Cannabis OUI Law

 Operating a motor vehicle under the influence of cannabis is illegal.
 Law enforcement can arrest individuals with probable cause based on mere suspicion of them being under the influence of marijuana.
 There is currently no field test for marijuana intoxication.